ETH-DISCO/cluster-tutorial/README.md

 This guide will help you get started with the TIK cluster at ETH Zurich.

-First, enable your VPN connection to the ETH network through the Cisco-Anyconnect client[^cisco] using the following configuration:
+First, enable your VPN connection to the ETH network through a client of your choice (preferably the Cisco-Anyconnect client[^cisco]) using the following configuration:

 - server: `https://sslvpn.ethz.ch`
 - username: `<username>@student-net.ethz.ch`
-- password: your network password[^netpass]
+- password: your network password (Radius password)

-Then just ssh into the tik42 or j2tik login node using your default password[^defpass]:
+Then just ssh into the tik42 or j2tik login node using your default password (LDAPS/AD password):

 ```bash
 ssh <username>@tik42x.ethz.ch